Note: This article has affiliate links.

 Using a virtual private network (VPN)

-Knowing how to hide your IP address to avoid being bombarded by ads is one step to protect your privacy online, and using a virtual private network (VPN) to access the internet can help.
+Knowing how to hide your IP address to avoid being bombarded by ads is one step to protect your privacy online, and using a virtual private network is one of the best ways to do that.
 Many companies such as NordVPN offer virtual private network services.
 Before we tell you about one such company, we will tell you what a VPN is and how it works.

 When you send a request through a virtual private network, it goes through a server, where your request is encrypted; then your request is sent through a tunnel that is inaccessible to unauthorized agents.
 When your request reached its destination, the recipient cannot tell the request comes from your computer because your IP address has been changed during the encryption process.